mdiener87/frame-finder/README.md

 1. Navigate to the web interface
 2. Upload one or more reference images (JPG/PNG)
 3. Optionally drag-and-drop files into the upload areas
-4. Upload one or more video files (MP4)
+4. Upload one or more video files (MP4 preferred; other formats are converted on-the-fly for analysis)
 5. Adjust processing parameters as desired:
    - Frame Extraction Interval: The frequency of extracted frames for image analysis.
 Default is 1.0s.
    - Scanning Mode: Choose from Fast, Balanced, or Thorough scanning modes.
 Defaults to Balanced.